anir-tubi/tubi-roku/README.md

   - prompt you to make a Github release (including adding build notes) in the CLI based on the tag that was just created. __If you choose not to make a release in the CLI, you must do step 14.__
     - Automatic release note generation has now been added.
 If you choose not to use the automatically generated release notes, please make sure that the release notes adhere to the following.
 Each build note should be correspond to a change that was submitted as part of the QA JIRA ticket that you made earlier.
 Remember, do not use commit messages, but rather write simple phrases or sentences that are easy to digest and accurately describe what the change was.
 Assume non technical readers will be consuming this information.

-  __Note:__ As an edge case, if you need to manually perform the release steps for the new build, follow the [Manual Remote Release Steps](https://github.com/adRise/project-total-recall/docs/manual_release.md#remote-release)
+  __Note:__ As an edge case, if you need to manually perform the release steps for the new build, follow the [Manual Remote Release Steps](https://github.com/adRise/tubi-roku/docs/manual_release.md#remote-release)

 11\.
-Inform the team that the PRs are ready for review (you can paste the urls that were added to the clipboard when the last step completed, into the `#rokudev slack channel`.
-The PR URLs can also be found on the project-total-recall and rcdn repos respectively), and wait for approval.
+Inform the team that the PRs are ready for review (you can paste the urls that were added to the clipboard when the last step completed, into the [`#roku-prs`](https://fox.enterprise.slack.com/archives/C099JR27AUU) slack channel.
+The PR URLs can also be found on the tubi-roku and rcdn repos respectively), and wait for approval.

 12\.
 Merge the new PR in the rcdn repo.
 Also merge the release_x_y_z PR into the x_y_branch branch in project_total_recall.
 Once merged, delete both of these branches.